CARES Act Paycheck Protection Program and tax credit calculator for business owners

 Many business initiatives are bundled into the Coronavirus Aid, Relief, and Economic Security (CARES) Act (PDF), which provides aid to businesses, consumers, and families affected by COVID-19.

-With 800 pages of detail, the CARES Act can feel overwhelming as you try to maintain business during this historic crisis.
+The CARES Act and its multiple updates can feel overwhelming as you try to maintain business during this historic crisis.

 The U.S. Chamber of Commerce and others have emphasized how urgently businesses need this emergency assistance.
-Much of the relief flows from the Paycheck Protection Program (PPP for short; essentially a loan) and the Employee Retention Credit (a tax credit).
+Much of the relief flows from the Paycheck Protection Program (PPP, a loan) and the Employee Retention Credit (a tax credit).
 Because a business can’t take advantage of both, we’ve built calculators to estimate which might be more valuable to you.

 Calculator: How big of a Paycheck Protection Program loan might your business receive?